 Why would people want to use your invention over what is already available?
 Your answer to this simple question can be a good starting point for a patent attorney to judge whether your invention may be "different enough".

 Your patent application must describe your invention in enough detail so that your invention can be implemented by a "skilled person," based on what you have described.
 Merely speculating that something could be done, or would be nice to do, is generally not sufficient.
 However, it is not a requirement to have actually built or implemented the invention before you file your patent application.
-Being able to describe your invention to a patent attorney is a good test for judging whether you have enough information to file your patent application.
+Being able to describe your invention to a patent attorney (sometimes colloquially referred to as patent lawyer or IP lawyer) is a good test for judging whether you have enough information to file your patent application.

 If you a) have developed something that is, to your knowledge, different from the prior art, b) can answer why people would want to use your invention over what is already available, and c) have enough information to describe how your invention can be implemented, you should consider starting the process of applying for a patent before disclosing the invention publicly.

 NOTE: The information provided above does not constitute legal advise.
 If you do require legal advise, please contact us to arrange a consultation.